BALABHASKARARAO/google-cloud-class-notes/service-wise-notes/vpc/vpcNetwork/README.md

 ## zone
 ```
-zone is nothing but group od data ceters
+zone is nothing but group of data centers in the within  in the  region